OpenBankingUK/conformance-suite/docs/discovery.md

 The discovery model consists of a `discoveryModel` root object with these
 properties:

+* `name` - the name of the model, e.g. "ob-v3.0-ozone".
+* `description` - the description of the model, e.g. "An Open Banking UK discovery template for v3.0 of Accounts and Payments with pre-populated model Bank (Ozone) data.".
-* `version` - version number of the discovery model format, e.g. "v0.0.1".
+* `discoveryVersion` - version number of the discovery model format, e.g. "v0.0.1".
 * `discoveryItems` - an array of discovery items (see below for details).

 #### Discovery version